 - To provide a personal care service compatible with the policies, procedures and standards set by the Company and the S.S.S.C

-- To liaise with Senior Carers/Practitioners and report changes to the care plan of individual residents and have responsibility for meeting the residents’ direct care needs as part of a team approach to practice.
+- To liaise with Registered Nurses or Practitioners / Team Leaders and report changes to the care plan of individual residents and have responsibility for meeting the residents’ direct care needs as part of a team approach to practice.

-- Deliver direct personal care in accordance with residents Personal Plans.
+- Deliver direct personal care in accordance with residents Care Plans.

-- To participate at changeovers and to report significant observations/changes in general health and well being and any events relating to resident care.
+- Participate at changeovers and to report significant observations/changes in general health and well being and any events relating to resident care.

-- To record events in daily report sheets, food and fluid charts and food diaries
+- Record events in daily report sheets, food and fluid charts and food diaries

-- To communicate with families/carers/other agencies including health care and social work staff as required and directed by Team Leader.
+- Communicate with families/carers/other agencies including health care and social work staff as required and directed by the Registered Nurses/Practitioner

 - In conjunction with residents, staff and volunteers and with reference to personal plans, set up and participate in groups and individual social activities/programmes within the home and the wider community.